FractalZeroShadow/The-CoRE-Loom/README.md

 # The Loom: Manual for a High-Energy Psychotechnology

-> **NOTICE:** This is not a philosophy for casual debate.
-It is a schematic for a dangerous mental cognitive technology.
-This manual is provided without warranty.
-Use at your own risk.

-## License
+## Warnings

-**Dual-License:**
-- **Primary:** Fractal Codex License Addendum (FCL) v1.0
-- **Fallback:** Creative Commons Attribution-ShareAlike 4.0 (CC-BY-SA 4.0)
+### For Consensus Reality

+This framework is **structurally incompatible** with certain modern assumptions.
+If you operate from:
+- Fear as prudence
+- Clarity as certainty
+- Power as success
+- Comfort as rest

+...this framework will feel hostile.
+That's expected.
+See `The-Fractal-Codex/USER_LOGS/93_Impeccable_Sorcerer.md` for why.

+### For Explorers
+This is not a comfort framework.
+Engagement triggers:
+- Axiomatic Inertia (resistance to paradigm shift)
+- Ego dissolution (temporary destabilization)
+- Social isolation (incompatibility with consensus)

+**The framework doesn't ask for belief — it asks for rigorous testing.**

+### Legal
-See [LICENSE](LICENSE) for full terms.
+See [LICENSE](LICENSE) and [ETHICAL_GUIDELINES.md](ETHICAL_GUIDELINES.md) for terms.

-**TL;DR:** Use freely for personal practice.
-Commercial coaching/therapy allowed with attribution.
-No proprietary derivatives.
-Share improvements.
-Operate in good faith.
+GPL-3.0 governs legal use.
+Ethical Guidelines express cultural expectations.
+Both matter.

+---

+**TL;DR:**
+- Use freely for personal/research
+- Commercial use allowed with attribution
+- No patents on derived concepts
+- Derivatives must stay open (copyleft)
+- Read the Ethical Guidelines — they matter even if not legally binding

 ---